dustinspecker/dustinspecker.com/content/posts/scaling-kubernetes-pods-prometheus-metrics.md

 1. Deploying kube-prometheus (Prometheus operator, Prometheus adapter, Grafana, and more)
 1. Creating a custom metrics APIService
-1. Configuring Prometheus adapter to support out custom metrics
+1. Configuring Prometheus adapter to support our custom metrics
 1. Deploying a Horizontal Pod Autoscaler for Grafana using a custom metric

 ## Deploy kube-prometheus